seancorfield/clj-new/README.md

 inside the generated `pom.xml` file before deploying the jar file.

 > Note: when you create a template project called myname/mytemplate, you will get a folder called `mytemplate` and the `pom.xml` file will specify the group/artifact as `mytemplate/clj-template` which is the convention expected by `clj-new`.

+As with the `lib` template, once you've updated the `pom.xml` file, you can install it locally or deploy it to Clojars, via the appropriate aliases.

 ### The Generated `pom.xml` File